Widen/enctool/README.md

 [![Travis](https://img.shields.io/travis/rust-lang/rust.svg)](https://travis-ci.org/Widen/enctool)

-## Compiling
+## Installation
-enctool is written in Rust and can be built using Cargo.
+enctool can be installed from source using the provided Makefile:

-    cargo build
+    make install

+To create a distribution archive, run:

+    make dist

 ## Usage
 enctool can be given various commands to perform encoding checks and conversions.
 Usually the syntax is